 3 Any alleged breach of the Equality Act 2010 legislation must be referred to the appropriate Sanctioning Authority for investigation.

-2 I Clubs must comply with the provisions of any initiatives of The FA which are adopted by the Competition including but not limited to, and RESPECT programmes.
+2 I Clubs must comply with the provisions of any initiatives of The FA which are adopted by the Competition including but not limited to, England Football Accredited and RESPECT programmes.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 2 J All Participants shall abide by the Football Association Regulations for Safeguarding of Children and Regulations for Safeguarding Adults at Risk as determined by the FA from time to time.